-Pixar's RenderMan is the premier professional rendering software responsible for the final look and appearance of the imagery that you see on screen.
-RenderMan is used by talented creators and studios large and small to generate the photorealistic visuals used in the majority of visual effects movies and many animated features, including all of Pixar's films.
+Pixar's RenderMan is the premier professional rendering software used by talented creators and studios large and small, to generate the photorealistic visuals used in most visual effects and animated movies including all of Pixar's films.
 Additional insight into what RenderMan does can be found here.
 Non-Commercial RenderMan is exactly the same RenderMan software used across the production industry, the only restriction is Non-Commercial use.

-No. RenderMan itself is not an animation system and requires scene data from compatible CG modeling and animation software or other external sources to generate photorealistic images.
-RenderMan is most commonly used with such well known CG authoring solutions as Autodesk's Maya, Maxon's Cinema4D, Side Effects Houdini, and The Foundry's KATANA.
+No. RenderMan itself is not animation software and requires scene data from compatible CG modeling and animation authoring software or other external sources to generate photorealistic images.
+RenderMan is most commonly used with such well known software solutions as Autodesk's Maya, Maxon's Cinema4D, Side Effects Houdini, and The Foundry's KATANA.

 As professional rendering software at the leading edge of technical development, familiarity with general computer graphics modeling, animation, lighting, and rendering concepts is important to properly utilize RenderMan's capabilities.
 If you are not familiar with the process of rendering images, we recommend becoming familiar with one of the supported CG authoring solutions listed above first.

-No. Non-Commercial RenderMan is functionally the same as the commercial version used by creative artists the world over, offering free and complete access to its capabilities.
-The main limitation is that Non-Commercial RenderMan is node-locked and does not have a floating network license.
-Upon installation and acceptance of the EULA, the software should only thereafter be used for non-commercial purposes.
+No. Non-Commercial RenderMan is functionally identical to the commercial version used by creative artists the world over, offering free and complete access to its capabilities.
+There are no limitations except that Non-Commercial RenderMan is node-locked and does not have a floating network license.
+Upon installation and acceptance of the EULA, Non-Commercial RenderMan should only thereafter be used for non-commercial purposes.

 Questions about compatibility with other authoring applications

 Currently Autodesk's Maya and The Foundry's Katana are directly supported by Pixar.
-In addition, Side Effects Houdini and Maxon's Cinema4D offer well established connectivity to RenderMan and are currently being updated.
+Side Effects Houdini and Maxon's Cinema4D offer well established connectivity to RenderMan and are currently being updated.

 RenderMan is compatible with versions 2013.5, 2014, and 2015 of Autodesk’s Maya, and with versions 1.5, 1.6, and 2.0 of The Foundry’s Katana.

-A number of third-party developers are working on compatibility with popular mainstream authoring solutions for RenderMan, including Blender and Lightwave.
-Updates to Maxon's Cinema4D and Houdini connectivity are also underway.
+A number of third-party developers are currently working on compatibility with popular mainstream authoring solutions for RenderMan, including Blender and Lightwave.

 Simply, any usage of RenderMan that does not generate direct profits.
 Examples of non-commercial usage include evaluations, personal projects, learning, student and academic use, experimentation and research.

-There are two significant exceptions.
-Indirect activities such as personal images or clips posted on YouTube or Vimeo that may generate advertising revenue are permitted.
+Yes.
+Indirect revenue generating activities such as personal images or clips posted on YouTube or Vimeo that may result in advertising revenue are permitted.
 Please include a credit that your work was rendered with Pixar's RenderMan.
-Non-Commercial RenderMan can also be used as a platform on which you can develop commercial tools and plug-ins.
 If you are uncertain as to whether your requirement qualifies as non-commercial, please contact firstname.lastname@example.org for clarification.

-16. What if I now want to use Non-Commercial RenderMan for commercial purposes?
+16. What if I want to use Non-Commercial RenderMan for Commercial purposes?

 Simply contact us at email@example.com, and we will set you up as a commercial user with the additional benefits of floating licensing, direct support and ongoing beta access.
 We can offer a number of attractive pricing solutions for your requirements.

 Yes.
-Because Non-Commercial RenderMan uses a node-locked license by default, please have your system administrator contact firstname.lastname@example.org to discuss a floating license for your schools network.
+Because Non-Commercial RenderMan uses a node-locked license by default, please have your system administrator contact firstname.lastname@example.org to discuss a floating license for your school campus network.

 We simply request that RenderMan is used to support actively taught classes in computer graphics, animation, media, science, architecture, or any other course that has a need for advanced rendering capabilities.

-20. Is there any type of certification for teaching with Non-Commercial RenderMan?
+22. Is there any certification for teaching Non-Commercial RenderMan?

 Certification for RenderMan can be granted on a case by case basis.
 To qualify, evidence that RenderMan is being regularly taught to an accepted standard is required.